 Built in 1916, the Steam Plant was constructed to produce steam heat and electrical power for all of downtown Spokane.
 The twin 225-foot smokestacks were hand-formed using a total of 333,340 bricks.
 In operation until 1986, the Steam Plant produced 15,000-370,000 pounds of steam pressure per hour virtually every hour of the day or night.
 After sitting idle for nearly 10 years, the Steam Plant was purchased and renovated into one of the most unique buildings in Spokane.
 The Steam Plant now features a restaurant, its own brewing company, and eclectic shopping.

 The Historic Davenport Hotel has been world-famous since its opening in September of 1914.
 It was the first hotel with air conditioning, a central vacuum system, housekeeping carts (designed by Louis Davenport himself), accordion ballroom doors, and the Crab Louis (Named for Louis Davenport).
-Re-opened in 2002, after a $38-million top to bottom renovation, the Davenport now revels in its original glory and is known as one of “America’s Exceptional Hotels.”
+Re-opened in 2002, after a $38-million top to bottom restoration, the Davenport now revels in its original glory and is known as one of “America’s Exceptional Hotels.”
 Take the hotel’s fascinating walking tour and stay for lunch at one of their restaurants.
 Here are just a few historic guests…Charles Lindbergh, Mary Pickford, Amelia Earhart, Bob Hope, JF Kennedy, Cher, Neil Diamond, Sting, Jerry Seinfeld, and many many more.